egonolieux/personal-conventions/issue-tracking.md

 - `Status: Duplicate`: The issue has been created before and is redundant.
 - `Status: In progress`
 - `Status: Obsolete`: The issue has been superseded by one or more new issues.
+- `Status: Research needed`: This label indicates that research about the issue needs to be done.
 - `Status: Testing`
 - `Status: Won't fix`